rvnminers-A-and-N/foxdwallet-android/README.md

 ### beautiful simplicity

-Simplicity is the RVN wallet core design principle.
+Simplicity is the foxd wallet core design principle.
 A simple list of 12 words is all you need to restore your wallet on another device if yours is ever lost or broken.
 Because it is [deterministic](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), your balance and transaction history can be recovered from just your backup words.
 These words are now compatible with the Ravencoin core wallet available [here](https://github.com/RavenProject/Ravencoin/releases/latest).

 ## features